weizhang2525/take-home-assignment-1/README.txt

 - Each Dropdown has its own state that is managed by itself.
 - All the selected values are retrieved by a parent function.
 - Does not need to support the ability to pass an option list to > 1 Dropdown.
+- Use case of muti-select and single select functionalities is always turned on was assumed.

 Thought Process: